kurhankadir/kurhankadir/README.md

 ## Kadir Kürhan

-I am an Master's Student in the Geodesy and Geographical Information Technologies @ [Gebze Technical University](https://www.gtu.edu.tr/)
+I am a Master's Student in the Geodesy and Geographical Information Technologies @ [Gebze Technical University](https://www.gtu.edu.tr/)

 ### Hi there 👋